Syrians storm embassies after uprising's worst violence

-CAIRO Syrian demonstrators ransacked their country's embassy in Cairo and broke into the missions in London and Kuwait on Saturday, among protests around the world against the worst bloodshed in a revolt against President Bashar al-Assad.
+CAIRO Syrian demonstrators ransacked their country's embassy in Cairo and broke into the missions in London and Kuwait, part of protests around the world against the worst bloodshed of the 11 month uprising against President Bashar al-Assad.

 The Cairo crowd smashed furniture and equipment and set fire to parts of the embassy building overnight.

-British authorities condemned the protests and said police were reviewing security arrangements.

-Syrian residents in Kuwait broke into the embassy there at dawn on Saturday, ripping down the flag and injuring several security guards, the state news agency KUNA reported.
+Syrian residents in Kuwait broke into the embassy there at dawn on Saturday, tearing down the flag and injuring several security guards, state news agency KUNA reported.

-Rallies also broke out outside Syrian embassies in Germany, the United States, Greece and Libya after human rights activists reported that more than 200 people were killed in a shelling of the city of Homs by government forces.
+Rallies also broke out outside Syrian embassies in Germany, the United States and Greece after human rights activists reported more than 200 people were killed in shelling by government forces in the city of Homs.

 The gate of the embassy in central Cairo was broken and furniture and computers were smashed on the second floor of the building.
 Parts of the first floor were burned.